alihuss1017/AllNBAPredictionTool/README.md

 ###### PLAYER EFFICIENCY RATING AND ALL-NBA CORRELATION
 ![perSVM](https://user-images.githubusercontent.com/83521645/132613715-6363d2c6-112a-4fa0-817c-08c52984a0ae.png)

 This graph's independent variables are PER and %GPnS.
 There is a positive correlation between %GPnS and making an all-NBA team, and PER does not seem to influence the outcome.
-There is a relatively strong, positve correlation between PTS and %GPnS with making an all-NBA team.
+There is a relatively strong, positve correlation between PER and %GPnS with making an all-NBA team.

 ###### WIN SHARES AND ALL-NBA CORRELATION